Model-Predictive Control with NUP Priors: Proposed Approach

 for given $a, b \in \Reals$. \end{example}

 \begin{example} Bounded fitting error and sparse input level switches:

 for some given $b \in \Reals, b > 0$, and $\Delta u \eqdef \bma u_2 \!-\! u_1, \ldots, u_K \!-\! u_{K-1} \ema$. \end{example}

-Note that Example~\ref{example:prob:classicControl} is a classical control problem, which is well-known to be solvable by Kalman-type forward-backward recursions, with complexity linear in $K$ (cf. Section~\ref{sec:algo}).
+Note that Example~\ref{example:prob:classicControl} is a classical control problem, which is well-known to be solvable by Kalman-type forward-backward recursions, with complexity linear in $K$ (cf. Section~\ref{sec:IAKE}).

-The essence of this paper is that all these problems (and many other combinations of constraints and cost functions) can be efficiently solved (exactly or approximately) by an iterative algorithm, where each iteration solves a statistical estimation problem that is essentially equivalent to (some variation of) Example~\ref{example:prob:classicControl}.
-This statistical model is obtained by assuming Gaussian inputs and Gaussian likelihoods, i.e.,
+The essence of this paper is that all these problems (and many other combinations of constraints and cost functions on inputs, outputs, and states) can be efficiently solved ---exactly in the convex case, otherwise approximately--- by an iterative algorithm, where each iteration solves a statistical estimation problem that is essentially equivalent to (some variation of) Example~\ref{example:prob:classicControl}.